READY? SET! LET’S GO OUTSIDE!

 The Iron Hill Museum & Science Center is a great place to take the time to explore.
 Nature is all around us, and the diversity of open field and wooded copses changes throughout the seasons.
 Being outdoors is a great way to support creativity, reduce stress, and increase your connection with nature.

 Homeschoolers, school groups, and families are welcome to spend the day or a few hours.
-Autumn is a great time to learn about rocks and minerals, mammals, bats, insects, and the Lenape (native people that used to live in this area traditionally).
+Every season is a great time to learn about rocks and minerals, mammals, bats, insects and the human interaction of Iron Hill.
 Check out our programs by clicking here.

 What to do